KasaBoushi779/Temporary-Name/doc/01-component-brainstorming/01-component-brainstorming.md

       Answer, explain, and give at least one example:
       - Yes, with writeEntries(), for example, I could repeatedly use addEntry when reading the .csv file to add new entries to the database.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Calculator
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component would model a calculator using ints, and contain the four basic operations, plus minus, multiply, and divide.
   - **Kernel Methods**:
     - <!-- TODO: list kernel methods then delete this comment -->
   - **Secondary Methods**: